Lewisburg Area School District Opportunities

 - PA School of Excellence in the Agricultural Sciences at Penn State (formally titled PA Governor’s School for the Agricultural Sciences).
 Open to juniors with an interest in food, agricultural and natural resource sciences.
 Information is available in the guidance office and at agsci.psu.edu/school-for excellence.

-- Bucknell Engineering Camp Program 1: Open to students who will have completed 7th, 8th or 9th grade by June 2018.
-Program 2: Open to students who will have completed 10th or 11th grade by June 2018.
+- Bucknell Engineering Camp Program 1: Open to students who will have completed 7th, 8th or 9th grade.
+Program 2: Open to students who will have completed 10th or 11th grade.
 Information is available at http://www.bucknell.edu/EngineeringCamp

 - Evangelical Community Hospital Summer Internships – The Hospital offers unpaid internships to high school students interested in healthcare careers.
 Information is available athttps://www.evanhospital.com/careers/student-opportunities